-Generative AI offers vast potential for companies to accelerate development and content creation, synthesize knowledge, and eliminate rote tasks, among other opportunities.
-This article addresses key contractual issues that you may need to navigate when reviewing or negotiating agreements with providers of generative AI tools, with a focus on protecting your company’s business interests, confidential information, and intellectual property under US law.
+Generative artificial intelligence (AI) offers vast potential for companies to accelerate development and content creation, synthesize knowledge, and eliminate rote tasks, among other opportunities.
+This article addresses key contractual issues that you may need to navigate when reviewing or negotiating agreements with providers of generative AI tools – with a focus on protecting your company’s business interests, confidential information and intellectual property under US law.

-For purposes of this article, when we refer to “generative AI,” we mean artificial intelligence technology that has been trained to identify relationships and patterns in the data on which the technology was trained (“training data”), and that applies that intelligence to information submitted by end users of the technology (“prompts”) to generate new content such as text, software code, data, images, video and audio for the end user (“outputs”).
+For purposes of this article, when we refer to “generative AI,” we mean AI technology that has been trained to identify relationships and patterns in the data on which the technology was trained (training data), and that applies that intelligence to information submitted by end users of the technology (prompts) to generate new content, such as text, software code, data, images, video and audio for the end user (outputs).

 Generative AI agreements

-Your use of a generative AI tool will generally be subject to an agreement with the provider of the tool (and if it is not, you should consider avoiding use of the tool altogether).
-These agreements typically take the form of an online terms of service or terms of use, or a separate agreement that you negotiate with the provider, based on their form.
-They determine the contractual rights and obligations of each of the parties, including who owns and has what rights to use the prompts and outputs, whether those prompts and outputs are subject to confidentiality obligations, and other potentially important legal terms such as indemnities and limitations of liability.
+Your use of a generative AI tool will generally be subject to an agreement with the provider of the tool (and, if it is not, you should consider avoiding use of the tool altogether).
+These agreements typically take the form of an online terms of service or terms of use policy, or a separate agreement that you negotiate with the provider, based on its form.
+Agreements specific to your use of a generative AI tool may incorporate or be supplemental to other terms of use agreements between you and the provider of such tool, which you also should review.
+In each case, such agreements determine the contractual rights and obligations of each of the parties – including who owns and has what rights to use the prompts and outputs, whether those prompts and outputs are subject to confidentiality obligations, and other potentially important legal terms, such as indemnities and limitations of liability.
 In this article, we may refer to such agreements generally as “terms of use.”

 Some generative AI tool providers offer an “enterprise” or “business” version with more customer-favorable terms of use than the standard online agreement for general users of the tool.
 In addition, you may have the ability to negotiate a separate agreement with the provider that more closely aligns to the requirements of your company.
 In each case, your use may be subject to additional fees, but you should consider whether those fees, when weighed against the risks associated with the generally available tool subject to the “take it or leave it” terms of the provider, are worth paying in order to obtain contractual protections against some of the risks that come with using generative AI.